cmabdulkareem/express_tutorial/Readme.md

 }
 ```
 * Nodemon should be installed using command `npm i nodemon -g`, then only the start script will work
+* `"type" : "module"` to use es6 javascript environment or `"type" : "commonjs"` to use nodejs default javascript mode before introducing javascript es6.